FUNDAMENTALS OF HUMAN NUTRITION - 2022/3

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to: allow students to develop bonds with their peers in order to foster a good team spirit which will be helpful in this, and future modules; to give all students confidence in the fundamentals of nutrition, despite a wide variety of academic backgrounds.
+The learning and teaching strategy is designed to: allow students to develop bonds with their peers in order to foster a good team spirit which will be helpful in this, and future modules; to give all students confidence in the fundamentals of nutrition, regardless of academic backgrounds.

 The learning and teaching methods include: